brendt/stitcher.io/src/content/blog/2021-06-18-what-about-config-builders.md

 )
 ```

 These ideas aren't new, by the way.
 We've been using config objects in some of [our packages](*https://spatie.be/open-source?search=&sort=-downloads) at Spatie, but we always start from a simple array and convert it when booting the application.
 There's also PHP CS that uses [the same approach](*https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/3.0/doc/config.rst).
-And I believe Symfony has some kind of config validation component, but that's used to validate raw data, which is kind of the opposite of this idea.
+Also, Symfony just recently [added support](https://symfony.com/blog/new-in-symfony-5-3-config-builder-classes) for a fluent interface to build their config files; great!

 {{ cta:mail }}